natlogica/hundred-days/r1-log.md

 ### R1D56
 Lesson for today includes using static files on the website and doing HTML/CSS file rendering.
 This is used for creating a personal namecard website using Flask.

+### R1D57
+Using jinja to make templates for more dynamic html pages.
+Make styling and structure with a blog design to deploy in Flask.